apache/skywalking-rocketbot-ui/README.md

 `SKYWALKING_URL` is the address of your backend, multiple IP is changed by comma.

-The default frontend address is `http://localhost:8080`.
+The default UI address is `http://localhost:8080`.

 ## Nginx config